 In order to not get too far behind in the class, the make-up exam and/or practical should be completed within one week of the original due date.
 However, the make-up exam should be taken as soon as possible.
+All makeup exams must be scheduled during the instructor's office hours.
 The make-up exams may include different questions.
+And the make-up practical may be structured differently where a student would identify the structures by looking at a picture of the labeled model.
 All decisions regarding the make-up exams are at the discretion of the instructor.